CodeYourFuture/syllabus/docs/git/cli/lesson.md

 ## 3) Git Cheatsheet and Resources

 Lots of the common tasks that you can complete with Github Desktop are quite simple to complete using the CLI.
-We've made comparissons in the
+We've made comparisons in the

 [Desktop to CLI Cheatsheet](./../cheatsheet-cli)